mitre/ElectionGuardVerifier.jl/docs/src/results.md

 9CD.
 Bla bla...
 ```

 means the check associated with items 9.C and 9.D failed.
+Many checks
+inspect more than one record.
+If say Item C only fails on one record,
+and Item D only fails on another, both Items will be reported.

-When a step that
-contains no enumeration fails, the item X is used, as in
+When a step that contains no enumeration fails, the item X is used, as
+in

 ```
 1X.
 Non-standard parameters were found.
 ```

+When more than one record fails during a check, the comment associated
+with the failures is non-deterministically picked from one of the
+failures.

 ## Verification Record as JSON